ThimPressThimPress ThimPress

 However, redirecting to the homepage may confuse the users when they try to access a specific page.
 Also, doing this will put a lot of commands on your server which will slow your site down a lot, especially big sites/brands.
 Moreover, Google will recognize the large number of 404s as “cheating” which affects your site’s overall search rating results.

-To do it manually, you can access the theme folder /wp-content/themes/theme name/, look for the file PHP, and rename it to the 404.php file.
+To do it manually, you can access the WordPress theme folder /wp-content/themes/theme name/, look for the file PHP, and rename it to the 404.php file.

 Next, make a new PHP file in Notepad and insert the below code: